 • Physical abnormalities such as an overgrown or soft beak, bent keels, and splayed legs.

-Low calcium levels caused by Vitamin D deficiency also may result in increased susceptibility to a wide range of cancers as well as Conure Bleeding Syndrome.
-Furthermore, what may seem to be eccentricities of your bird’s personality such as feather picking, thin feather coat, and ill temperament can be caused by the deficiency.
+Low calcium levels caused by Vitamin D deficiency also may result in increased susceptibility to a wide range of cancers.
+Furthermore, what may seem to be eccentricities of your bird’s personality such as feather picking and a testy temperament can be caused by vitamin D deficiency.
 Organ disorders and immune system dysfunction are also caused by this deficiency.
-How to treat deficiency

-Deficiencies of important vitamins can only be properly diagnosed by an avian veterinarian.
-Such specialist should also provide information on the supplements to be used and the dosage levels.
+Deficiencies of important vitamins can be properly diagnosed by an avian veterinarian.

 Got a great nutritious recipe that your bird gobbles up?
 Share it with your fellow readers!

 I have a baby parrot.
 What are the food may give them.
 If may I give baby cerlac or powder of green gram, red rose rice, and ground corn